ennovyhs-ops/stocks/README.md

     - 2 Weeks
     - 3 Months
     - 6 Months
-- **Option Strike Recommendations:** Recommends option strike prices using a delta-based Black-Scholes inversion model.
+- **Option Strike Recommendations:** Recommends option strike prices using a delta-based Black-Scholes inversion model for each of the timeframes.
+Recommendations should be clear and explicit on option play, namely call/put, long or short.
+If recommendations is dependent on an event or price to be happening, earmark to wait for current price or premium to reach certain levels.
-- **Output Generation:** Saves the analysis results in multiple formats:
-    - CSV files of the raw data
-    - HTML plots of the technical analysis
-    - JSON summary of the scores and strike recommendations
+- **Output Generation:** Display the analysis results below entered input with plots of the technical analysis, and summary of the scores and strike recommendations.

 ## Technologies Used